 Wanting to be in control probably isn’t just restricted to your general organization, it no doubt spills into every area of your life.
-Emotions are also things people like us need to be in control of, whether it’s reigning in your fears, avoiding tears or dodging affection to sidestep judgement.
+Emotions are also things people like us need to manage from A - Z, whether it’s reigning in your fears, avoiding tears or dodging affection to sidestep judgement.

 Why do I try to control everything?